robincornett/display-featured-image-genesis/README.md

 * display _nothing_ if your featured image is already displayed in your content (the original image, not a resized version).
 * display a _default featured image_ as a backstretch image if one is uploaded.

+__New in 1.3.0:__ optional Genesis archive headlines, descriptions, and excerpts for single posts/pages will display over the backstretch featured image.

 __New in 1.2.0:__ on the Media Settings page, you can now upload a _Default Featured Image_ to be used site-wide.
 This image will be used on any post/page/custom post type which does not have a featured image set, plus archive and taxonomy pages.

 _Note: This plugin works with the Genesis Framework and child themes only._